 Step 7: Once you click on the Connect button, the Site Manager dialog box will disappear and you will only see the main window.
 The connection may take a few moments, so it may appear that Core FTP isn't connecting to Polaris.
 You can tell that a connection to Polaris is being attempted by looking at the Session Log box.

-By default, the right window pane (remote system) shows the contents of the server (e.g., UMUC's Polaris or Nova server).
+By default, the right window pane (remote system) shows the contents of the server (e.g., the University of Maryland University College Polaris or Nova server).
 The left window (local system) shows the contents of your hard-drive.

 3. Transfer Files